No-Regret Gaussian Process Optimization of Time-Varying Functions: The W-SparQ-GP-UCB algorithm

+\paragraph{Computational complexity} Now that we have established sublinearity of SparQ-GP-UCB regret, we briefly discuss its computational complexity.

-Despite requiring expert feedback, \textbf{SparQ-GP-UCB} reduces the cubic cost of full \textbf{GP-UCB} $\mathcal{O}(T^3)$ to nearly quadratic time, since regression is performed on a sparse set at each iteration.
-This aligns with prior work on scalable GP inference~\cite{leibfried2012tutorial}. \fi
+\begin{corollary} {(Theorem~2 in~\cite{mauduit2025time})} Under the same setting of Theorem~\ref{Thm:regret}, the per-iteration computational complexity of SparQ-GP-UCB is upper bounded by \end{corollary} Despite requiring expert feedback, SparQ-GP-UCB reduces the cubic cost of full GP-UCB $\mathcal{O}(T^3)$ to nearly quadratic time, since regression is performed on a sparse set at each iteration.
+This aligns with prior work on scalable GP inference~\citep{leibfried2012tutorial}.